KSOL: KSOL call letters arrive at 98.9 FM

 In December 1993, Allen Shaw's Crescent Communications purchased 107.7 KSOL from United Broadcasting, and purchased KSRY and KSRI from Viacom in 1994.
 Shaw changed 107.7 to KYLD in April 1994, calling it "Wild 107".
-The KSOL call letters were put on then-co-owned 98.9, with the format switching to urban adult contemporary on April 18, 1994, where Bay Area Hall of Fame (BAHOF) inductee Don Sainte-Johnn served as morning host.
+The callsign KSOL was put on then-co-owned 98.9, with the format switching to urban adult contemporary on April 18, 1994, where Bay Area Hall of Fame (BAHOF) inductee Don Sainte-Johnn served as morning host.
 The San Jose signal of 99.1 became a San Jose simulcast of "Wild 107" as KYLZ.

 KSOL, KYLD and KYLZ were sold by Crescent Communications to Tichner Media and Evergreen Media in August 1996.
 On August 15 of that year, KSOL then switched to a Regional Mexican music format, and 99.1 became KZOL, again a simulcast.

-In April 2002, KSOL swapped call letters with KEMR Amor (105.7 FM) in San Jose, and shifted toward a Spanish-language adult contemporary direction, with 99.1 becoming KZMR.
-When 105.7 switched formats and call letters to KVVF, the KSOL call letters returned to 98.9, with 99.1 redubbed KZOL.
+In April 2002, KSOL swapped callsigns with KEMR Amor (105.7 FM) in San Jose, and shifted toward a Spanish-language adult contemporary direction consisting of Spanish Adult Hits, with 99.1 becoming KZMR.
+When 105.7 switched formats and changed callsign to KVVF, the callsign KSOL returned to 98.9, with 99.1 redubbed KZOL.

 The two stations have simulcasted since 1990, with 98.9 covering the North Bay, and 99.1 covering the far South Bay.